turingschool/curriculum-site/module3/lessons/intro-to-cypress-prework.md

 ## Deliverables : **Clone down the following repos:**
 <section class="note">

-Deliverable: After setting up Cypress in the Feedback Loop UI repo, create a simple test that visits the homepage and verifies the presence of the login form.
-Submit a screenshot of your passing test in the Cypress Test Runner.
+Deliverable: After setting up Cypress in the Feedback Loop UI repo, ensure that you have Cypress installed and the three files created in the `e2e` directory.
+Submit a screenshot of your `e2e` directory showing the files.
 </section>

 **[UI](https://github.com/turingschool-examples/feedback-loop-ui){:target='blank'}**